 - 4 cups (approximate) vegetable oil for frying

 - ½ teaspoon vanilla extract

-In a large bowl, whisk together flour, baking powder, baking soda and salt.
-In a measuring cup or a medium bowl, whisk together buttermilk, eggs, melted butter and vanilla extract.
+1. In a large bowl, whisk together flour, baking powder, baking soda and salt.
+In a medium bowl, whisk together buttermilk, eggs, melted butter and vanilla extract.

-Pour buttermilk mixture in with the dry ingredients and stir until a thick dough forms.
+2. Pour the buttermilk mixture in with the dry ingredients and stir until a thick dough forms.
 Cover with plastic wrap and refrigerate for 45-60 minutes.

-On a well floured surface, press out the dough until it is no more than ½" thick.
-Use a floured doughnut cutter to cut the dough into rounds.
+3. On a well-floured work surface, press out the dough until it is no more than ½" thick.
+Use a floured donut cutter to cut the dough into rounds.

-In a large saucepan, bring about 4" of oil to 355-360 F. Carefully drop doughnuts one or two at a time (depending on the size of your pot) and cook for about three minutes per side, until deep golden brown.
+4. In a large saucepan, bring about 4" of oil to 355-360 F. Carefully drop donuts one or two at a time (depending on the size of your pot) and cook for about three minutes per side, until deep golden brown.

-Using a slotted spoon, transfer the doughnuts to a paper towel–lined rack to drain and cool.
-Repeat with remaining doughnuts and holes.
+5. Using a slotted spoon, transfer the donuts to a paper towel–lined rack to drain and cool.
+Repeat with all remaining donuts and holes.